 // insert HTML string after target element target.insertAdjacentHTML('afterend', '<p>I am a software engineer.</p>')

 insertAdjacentHTML() method automatically parses the given string as HTML and inserts the resulting elements into the DOM tree at the given position.
-Take a look at this guide to learn more about it.
+Read this guide to learn more about it.

 ES6 introduced a new method called

 after() to insert an element right after an existing node in the DOM.
 Just call this method on the element you want to insert an element after, and pass the new element as an argument:

-// insert the element after target element target.after(elem);
+// insert the element after the target element target.after(elem)

-after() only works in modern browsers specifically in Chrome, Safari, Firefox, and Opera.
+after() method only works in modern browsers, specifically Chrome, Safari, Firefox, and Opera.
 At the moment, Internet Explorer doesn't support this method.
 However, you can use a polyfill to bring the support up to IE 9 and higher.